MinaProtocol/mina/frontend/website/docs/my-first-transaction.md

     $request <public-key>

 Once a faucet-mod thumbs up your request, keep an eye on the Discord channel to see when the transaction goes through on that side.
+It may take a few minutes for your funds to appear.

 We can check our balance to make sure that we received the funds by running the following command, passing in our public key: